KAT savors Wolves return, drops 32-20 in N.Y. rout

 "Just a lot of memories, moments," Towns said.
 "I've been honored to play with so many amazing guys and basketball players, and to be able to see them go through their own journeys and their lives and just to have a moment in their lives professionally, it's an honor.
 I called Minnesota home, a place that welcomed me with open arms and gave me, my family, especially my mother, some of the best memories of my life."

-Towns, who was selected No. 1 by the Wolves in the 2015 NBA draft, still shares the same connection to his Wolves teammates.
-He said Edwards was like a brother and said he still keeps in contact with his former teammates.
+Towns, who was selected No. 1 by Minnesota in the 2015 NBA draft, still shares the same connection to his Wolves teammates.
+He said Edwards was like a brother and that he still keeps in contact with his former teammates.

 "I'm an avid Timberwolves fan, so I watch a lot of the games when I get a chance," Towns said before Thursday's game.
 "They're still my brothers.
 They're still my guys.
 Just because a trade happened, doesn't mean I lost love for them.
 The brotherhood is always going to be there."